 The Royal Thai Consulate is centrally-placed to serve the whole of the UK, well placed for access by road, close to the Humber Bridge just off the A63 (Clive Sullivan Way) 3 miles west of Hull City Centre.

 Using Satnav enter Postcode HU13 9PB for the road we are on (Saxon Way, Hessle).
 Once on Saxon Way, Continue down hill to roundabout.
 At roundabout continue straight ahead, passing Mercedes dealership and then Volkswagen van centre on left, with Audi car showroom on right.
-At 200 metres ahead turn left after silver building with name GIACOM.
+At 200 metres ahead turn left immediately before the Hatfields Jaguar showroom.

-The Consulate is then immediately in front of you set back between GIACOM on the left and Hatfields Jaguar Centre.
-Drive towards the flagpole flying Royal Thai flag , veer left then right and use any of the car parking spaces marked RTC.
-The Royal Thai consulate entrance is on the ground floor in the building opposite the parking spaces.
+The Consulate is then immediately in front of you set back to the left of Hatfields Jaguar Centre.
+Drive towards our white flagpole with Royal Thai flag flying, veer left then right and use any of the car parking spaces marked RTC.
+The Royal Thai consulate entrance is opposite the parking spaces, on the ground floor.
+(See sign on building entrance window)

 UK Passport holders planning to travel to Thailand can check on the latest travel advice by visiting the UK Government's travel advice website…